 Generally, I would list any book for which I was the only seller at $99.99, then sit back and wait for a buyer.
 In this case, I had some money tied up in them so I wanted a quicker return on my investment.
 And the bad Amazon Sales Rank’s were so bad, I felt $99.99 was just slightly too bold.

 The results (Spoiler alert: I was vindicated)

-All ten books sold within a month.
+All ten books sold on Amazon within a month.
 One buyer bought five in one purchase, and the rest sold almost as quickly.
-That’s about $400 profit on books most other sellers would tell you “will never sell.”
+That’s about $400 profit on books with a bad Amazon Sales Rank that most other sellers would tell you “will never sell.”